-Employees are entitled to take leaves up to 730 days to care for parents, spouses or children in need of nursing care.
-730 days can be taken as a maximum of three installments per family member who needs care.
+Employees are entitled to take leaves to care for parents, spouses or children in need of nursing care.
+The leave can be taken as a maximum of three installments per family member who needs care.
 Employees will be reinstated to their original or equivalent positions when they return to work.

 - Reduce working hours for family nursing care

-As an alternative to take family nursing care leave, employees can shorten working hours up to two hours, twice in three years from their initial application.
+Employees can shorten working hours twice a day up to two hours, twice in three years from their initial application.

 - Paid leave for family nursing care